Killthebug/Bika-Lims-Wiki/Bika-LIMS-Installation.md

 #### Download and Install Plone

-Download the latest stable release of the Plone Unified Installer from http://plone.org/products/plone/releases and unpack the file.
+Download the latest stable release (4.3.x series) of the Plone Unified Installer from http://plone.org/products/plone/releases and unpack the file.
 The following installation command will be sufficient for most purposes:

     ./install.sh --target=/usr/local/Plone --build-python zeo